michaelhlim/VisualTreeSearch/README.md

 o from a given state s according to the likelihood density Z(o|s).

 # Setup
-The setup and requirements for the project conda environment is similar to that in this HuMAnav-Release [codebase] (https://github.com/vtolani95/HumANav-Release).
+The setup and requirements for the project conda environment is similar to that in this HuMAnav-Release [codebase](https://github.com/vtolani95/HumANav-Release).
 The codebase also provides instructions for how to download the Stanford Large Scale 3D Indoor Spaces Dataset, which is necessary to run our 3D Light-Dark experiments but not our Floor Positioning experiments.
 You may skip the "Download SMPL data & Render human meshes" section.
 Otherwise, follow all instructions on the HumANav-Release README.
 You may also change the name of the desired conda environment by modifying the "name" field of the HumANav-Release codebase's `environment.yml` file.

 Inside the newly created conda environment, additionally run